 Hospitals do not have the space for a parental bed next to each child in an incubator.

 Betty Nørgaard, Quality Coordinator, on the VELA Neonatal Chair:

-This chair allows parents to be more independent.
+This hospital chair for patients allows parents to be more independent.
 Previously, they would need help placing a pillow under one arm.
 Then they would need help reaching the mother’s milk.
 When sitting in the VELA chair, parents can adjust the position themselves if they need to.
 Maybe they want to lean back a little further or put their legs up.
 It means a lot to the parents to be able to do the small things themselves while sitting with their child.